Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Generalized Komar charge and Smarr formula

-We may define the conjugate thermodynamical potential to $\alpha'$ in order to present the Smarr formula in a more familiar way\footnote{Since $\alpha'$ is a dimensionful parameter, is expected a conjugate thermodynamical potential to $\alpha'$ in the Smarr formula and in the first law.
+After some algebra, we may define the conjugate thermodynamical potential to $\alpha'$ in order to present the Smarr formula in a more familiar way\footnote{Since $\alpha'$ is a dimensionful parameter, it is expected to be a conjugate thermodynamical potential to $\alpha'$ in the Smarr formula and in the first law.
 See Refs.~\cite{Mitsios:2021zrn, Meessen:2022hcg}.}